 You will be advised to avoid eating hard, sticky or very sugary foods while your mouth heals, and also avoid very hot and very cold foods and beverages.
 Ideally you should try to consume liquid foods in the days after surgery.

-What Are The Risks You Should Be Aware Of?
+What Are The Risks of All-on-4 Dental Implant Procedure You Should Be Aware Of?

 The all-on-4 treatment does carry some risks, which you should familiarise yourself with before going ahead with treatment.
 These include